krishna469/Test/README.md

 # Test
-this is test for only for learning purpose
+this is test only for learning purpose
+Now I am checking all the options